dyslexicat/rke2-terraform/README.md

 This script is provided as an example if you want to use a jump machine to install ansible and run the ansible code there.

 ## TODO
-[] - Restrict the security group to only include necessary ports for RKE2
+[x] - Restrict the security group to only include necessary ports for RKE2